hyssostech/sketch-thru-plan-sdk-net/samples/EditingSample/README.md

 }
 ```

-In case of new symbols, `AddSymbol` - not shown in this smaple - takes an object populated with the desired properties, as manually specified by the user.
+In case of new symbols, `AddSymbol` - not shown in this sample - takes an object populated with the desired properties, as manually specified by the user.
 The only required property is SymbolId, which in a military domain contains a 2525/APP6 SIDC.
 STP sets remaining properties to their defaults automatically, based on its  language configurations.